PowerShell/PSReadLine/README.md

 ##Upgrading

-If you are on Windows 10, there is no upgrade available yet.
-When an upgrade is available, these instructions will be updated.
+When running one of the suggested commands below, be sure to exit all instances of powershell.exe, then run the suggested command from cmd.exe, powershell_ise.exe, or via the Win+R shortcut to make sure PSReadline isn't loaded.

+If you are using the version of PSReadline that ships with Windows 10, you need to run: `powershell -noprofile -command "Install-Module PSReadline -Force"`.

-If you installed with `PSGet` or WMF5, you should exit from all instances of PowerShell that have loaded PSReadline, then run (from cmd.exe, or the Win+R run shortcut) `powershell -noprofile -command "Update-Module PSReadline"`.
+If you've installed PSReadline yourself from the PowerShell Gallery or with `PSGet` (this is less common on Windows 10), you can simply run: `powershell -noprofile -command "Update-Module PSReadline"`.

 If you get an error like: